-Want a striking fall wreath that can easily change to Halloween decor?
-Then this show-stopping White Pumpkin Wreath is for you!
+Striking black and white pumpkin wreath that can easily change to Halloween!
+Then add a Halloween crow + black glitter foliage to this white pumpkin fall wreath.
 For more spooky Halloween creations see my Halloween page.

 This wreath starts out simple enough, but to snaz it up for October I added some fun signs I found online.
 Here’s how to make one for your home this season.

 - 18-inch Twig Wreath

 - Halloween Signs: Trick or Treat, Sorry Out of Candy or my printable Halloween Sorry Signs